|

 Non-Functional:

-Lock-On Indicator, Energy Indicator, Long Range Radar, Enemy Counter,
+Horizon, Enemy Lock-On Indicator, Energy Indicator, Long Range

-few gun encampments or stranded pilots, you've pretty much done all you
+into a few gun encampments or stranded pilots, you've pretty much

-can in this version.
-While the visuals are all there, the actually
+done all you can in this version.
+While the visuals are all

-it appears that Rescue on Fractalus was a victim of its own technology.
+Well it appears that Rescue on Fractalus was a victim of its

 | Version |